kianoosh21/simple-sqli-detector/README.md

 ![Example usage](2.png)

-### Example usage (testing full mode on top of testing for the prams it will check for cookies -> UserAgent + Referer + X-Forwarded-For)
+### Example usage (testing full mode on top of testing for all prams it will check for cookies + UserAgent + Referer + X-Forwarded-For)
 ![Example usage](3.png)